scarioscia/scarioscia.github.io/teaching/index.md

 ### Teaching Assistant Orientation

 I had the opportunity to co-lead an orientation session for new TAs (usually first- or second-year PhD students) at Johns Hopkins alongside [Alex Gittens](https://www.linkedin.com/in/alexgittens/), a Chemistry PhD student, in Fall 2021 and Spring 2022.
 We covered topics including TA-ing as part of your training, managing the relationship with the professor in charge of the course, and grading, among other things.
-See highlights [here](https://scarioscia.github.io/2024-01-18/TA-orientation).
+See highlights **[here](https://scarioscia.github.io/2024-01-18/TA-orientation)**.

 ### Georgetown University Writing Center

+I loved writing in college, and I was nominated by a couple of professors to apply to work in the Writing Center.
+Our training included shadowing experienced tutors in their appointments as well as completing a 4-credit class, "Approaches to Composition".
+It was one of my favorite classes in college - we learned about pedagogy, practiced writing, and got a ton of work peer editing.
 I worked as a tutor for three years as an undergraduate.
 I offered one-on-one sessions ranging from 30-60 minutes, working with undergraduate and graduate students on all steps of the writing process - from brainstorming, outlining, and drafting to review and editing.
 I especially focused on scientific writing.
+I was later Director of Partnerships for the Center - helping organize clinics across campus (Career Center, Graduate School of Arts and Sciences, Biology Department) where students outside our typical clients could work with tutors and experience collaborative writing.

 <br />